warroyo/future-blog/TAP/existing-rds/README.md

 EOF
 ```

-3. Create a secret template
+3. Create a secret template, replace the `EXISTING DB HERE` with an existing db in your RDS instance.

 ```bash
 cat <<'EOF'  | kubectl -n default apply -f -